Chicken Breeds

 For more information about the chickens we sell please look at our chickens for sale page.
 There is a dedicated Swedish Flower Hen website which gives you a more thorough low-down on the history of these beautiful chickens.
 If you have burning questions about how to look after chickens and have been stumped by the confusing contradictions online join us on one of our courses.

-Our waiting list is a mailchimp list whereby we can send an email to all our waiting list subscribers who would like to know as soon as we have some chickens for sale.
+Our waiting list is a Brevo list whereby we can send an email to all our waiting list subscribers who would like to know as soon as we have some chickens for sale.
 You can find the waiting list option on our contact form here

 HOT NEWS